 The barbell incline bench press works the top of the chest and the front of your shoulders harder than the standard exercise, boosting the strength of your muscles and hopefully increasing the amount you’ll be able to lift when performing the standard flat bench press.

 If your approach to the barbell incline bench press is to simply lay down incline on the bench, grab the bar, and start pumping out reps, then you’re certainly not maximizing the potential of the exercise.

 What’s more, if you don’t get your initial set up right with this, and have a really good handle on the proper form, then you can put yourself at risk of injury – especially once you start pushing heavier weights.

 For extra safety, lift heavier weights and support I recommend buying a pair of wrist straps as they help a lot, the ones I use are here: Wrist straps

-Muscles Worked in the Barbell Flat Bench Press
+Muscles Worked in the Barbell incline bench press

 Improved Bone Health

-The barbell flat bench press is like other compound movements which help support healthy bones.
-When there’s added resistance on the body’s structure, especially from larger movements such as the barbell flat bench press.
+The barbell incline bench press is like other compound movements which help support healthy bones.
+When there’s added resistance on the body’s structure, especially from larger movements such as the barbell incline bench press.
 A study from 2014 saw bone health improvements when the bench press was included in a workout plan for medicating osteoporosis.

 Maximize Workout Sessions

-When you are short on time, use the barbell flat bench press as your upper-body exercise.
+When you are short on time, use the barbell incline bench press as your upper-body exercise.
 In addition to working your pecs, you are also working your deltoids, your triceps, your hand flexors and your abdominals.
-Do the barbell flat bench press when you have no time to do exercises for your smaller, upper-body muscles.
+Do the barbell incline bench press when you have no time to do exercises for your smaller, upper-body muscles.